 Finally, and almost unbelievably, she says, and this is a direct quote, this virtual learning is "just as interesting" (as actually doing the experiments).
 As far as I'm concerned if she thinks kids, or adults come to that, would really get just as much interest from watching an experiment on the internet, as actually doing it, she's got no business being a teacher.
 The alternative, which I don't believe for a second, is that the kids of today really would find it as interesting, in which case they're even sadder than I ever imagined.
 In fact one wonders for the future of the human race.
 Virtual sex doesn't make babies, or it didn't when I last checked, but they're damn clever these Chinese, so we'll just have to wait and see....

 Below is a list which was originally printed in the Royal Statistical Society News (Oct 1998) as part of an article by Frank Duckworth.
 Frank is one half of the pair who invented the Duckworth Lewis scoring system in cricket.
 The list is an attempt to quantify risk by giving it a “risk number” equating to the probability of death.

-As these risk numbers vary by an order of magnitude it is a logarithmic scale, e.g. for a risk number of 4 you would be 10 x more likely to die than a risk number of 3.
+These risk numbers vary by an order of magnitude and therefore are a logarithmic scale (e.g. for a risk number of 4 you would be 10 x more likely to die than a risk number of 3).
 The figures refer to the UK and are for a lifetime's exposure unless a specific time period is given.

 Everyone knows how dangerous cigarettes are but notice how dangerous car travel is, did you know that the single biggest killer of teenage girls is their boyfriend's bad driving......
 And I can't help laughing when I think of people who are so very concerned about the safety of their children they don't let them climb trees, and they worry about them when they're off on school trips, then you see them overtaking you whilst breaking the speed limit, with their kids in the back!